iopred/bruxism/README.md

 `bruxism -discordemail <discord email> -discordpassword <discord password>`

-It is suggested that you set `-discordowneruserid` as this adds restrictions to `playingplugin`.
+Discord has recently rolled out Bot accounts.
+To run Bruxism as a Bot:

+`bruxism -discordtoken <discord token>`

 It is suggested that you set `-discordapplicationclientid` if you are running a bot account, this will make `inviteplugin` function correctly.

+It is suggested that you set `-discordowneruserid` as this prevents anyone from calling `playingplugin`.

 ### Run as an IRC bot